zhol0777/is-this-good/STABILIZERS.md

   - Have not borked by retool (yet).
 As solid as any other stabilizer when wire balanced and lubed with a thick enough grease.
 If they’re not being flipped, they’re cheap as all hell.
 Stocked by keebio, 3DKeebs, and Mouser if you’re based in the US.
 Don't forget to clip the extra legs on the stem bottom to make it flat.
 - TX Stabilizers
   - This is the big idea improvement in stabilizers the hobby has been waiting years for - line the inside of the stabilizer stem with a TPU insert to dampen wire ticking.
 Real good stock.
 2u’s practically don’t require lube.
 Also hard as hell to find, and infrequently and inconsistently stocked between vendors.
 Sold by TX on TaoBao, Ashkeebs in CA has been known to sell them, as well as Mekibo and ThocKeys in the US.
 Check their social media/mailing list to see if any of these places will stock them soon before begging for a date when they’ll restock.
+  - Note: if you're having issues with the wire binding against the housing/feeling too tight on reassembly, try and install the the other end of the wire in the housing where you feel tightness.
 - Owlabs Stabilizers
   - Rain says these are good enough.
 Wires marketed as "liquid metal", whatever that means.
 - Wuque Stabilizers